Animal House Facility

 A Part-time Veterinarian carries out regular health monitoring of all animals to ensure that they are free from contagious diseases.
 Necropsy and autopsy of suspected contagious/infectious animals are performed by a veterinarian and prophylactic measures are implemented.

-The Bio-waste disposal procedure is followed.
+The bio-waste disposal procedure is followed as per CPCSEA guidelines.

 Pharmacological and Toxicological Screening facilities

 Our Institute is currently equipped to conduct the following screening procedures using various animal models.

 1. Acute, sub-acute and chronic toxicity studies of drugs

 2. Screening of analgesic, anti-inflammatory, anti-pyretic and anti-arthritic drugs

 4. Screening of hepato-protective agents

 8. Screening of cognitive enhancers and drugs used in Alzheimers

 In vivo Pharmacological/toxicological screening facility includes rota rod, acto photometer, swimming test apparatus, y-maze, elevated plus maze, Hebb-william maze, eddy’s hot plate, analgesiometer and plethysmograph for behavioural screening.
 Basic equipments such as pH meter, Deep freezer, homogenizer, centrifuge, microscope, calorimeter etc are also available.